Astor63/BL2-Mods/Work In Progress/Quests Improvement/Less Tedious Quests/ReadMe.md

 ### Other Recommended Mods:

-- [QuestFix](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/FromDarkHell/Quest%20Changes/QuestFix.txt) by [FromDarkHell](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/FromDarkHell): Which makes a few timed and objective count __-failable!-__ optional mission less tedious to complete.
+There's a few things which I'd considered adding to this mod, but were already well-covered in the [QuestFix](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/FromDarkHell/Quest%20Changes/QuestFix.txt) by [FromDarkHell](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/FromDarkHell), so instead I'll just mention it here.

 ### Changelog:

-- v1.0.0, December 1, 2018
+- v1.0.0, December 5, 2018
   - Initial public release

 ### To do: